Mohs surgery: Uses

-This image is depicting a Mohs excision defect below the right eye after the patient was diagnosed with a basal cell carcinoma (biopsy proven).
+This image depicts a Mohs excision defect below the right eye after the patient was diagnosed with a basal cell carcinoma (biopsy-proven).
 The wound is left open while the patient awaits confirmation of clear margins from the Mohs surgeon.

-Skin cancer can be categorized into two groups: melanoma, which is considered more severe, and nonmelanoma skin cancer which includes basal cell carcinoma and cutaneous squamous cell carcinoma.
+Skin cancer can be categorized into two groups: melanoma, which is considered more severe, and nonmelanoma skin cancer, which includes basal cell carcinoma and cutaneous squamous cell carcinoma.

-Mohs micrographic surgery is used for high-risk nonmelanoma skin cancers located in cosmetically critical or sensitive areas like the face, ears, scalp, neck, genitalia, hands and feet where tissue conservation is of utmost importance.
-It is also indicated when the tumor is recurrent, aggressive, large, or painful which tells us there is invasion of the nerve or vasculature.
+Mohs micrographic surgery is used for high-risk nonmelanoma skin cancers located in cosmetically critical or sensitive areas like the face, ears, scalp, neck, genitalia, hands, and feet, where tissue conservation is of utmost importance.
+It is also indicated when the tumor is recurrent, aggressive, large, or painful, which tells us there is invasion of the nerve or vasculature.

 This image is showing the primary closure of the Mohs excision using sutures after confirmation that the margins are clear under microscopic evaluation by the Mohs surgeon.

 Some cases of melanoma, such as early, surface-level melanoma (lentigo maligna) or thin invasive melanoma, can be treated with Mohs surgery.
 This is especially considered in areas where tissue sparing is essential.
-In these cases special immunohistochemical staining is used to visualize the melanoma cells, evaluate the margins, and ensure the cancer has been completely removed.
+In these cases, special immunohistochemical staining is used to visualize the melanoma cells, evaluate the margins, and ensure the cancer has been completely removed.
 More evidence today is linking Mohs surgery with lower recurrence rates of melanoma in these cases.

 This approach is also used in treating rare skin cancers.
-For example, dermatofibrosarcoma protuberans, a slow growing cancer that begins in the deeper layers of the skin, as well as cancers arising from hair follicles, oil glands or sweat glands would benefit from Mohs surgery as these are cases where margin clearance is essential.
+For example, dermatofibrosarcoma protuberans, a slow-growing cancer that begins in the deeper layers of the skin, as well as cancers arising from hair follicles, oil glands, or sweat glands, would benefit from Mohs surgery as these are cases where margin clearance is essential.

 In summary, the Mohs micrographic surgery criteria are as follows: